 Cutting boards and kitchen sponges

 The kitchen is a germ-laden environment.
 You are not only bringing in raw or uncooked food but also cleaning food, utensils, and textiles, like kitchen towels and sponges.
 One study found as many as 326 different species of bacteria living on used kitchen sponges.
 Make sure to toss out the old ones and, as Dr. Burris suggests, always wash your hands before preparing a meal and after handling raw meats.
-Oh, and forget the microwave myth—there’s only one right way to clean a kitchen sponge.
+Here’s exactly how to clean your kitchen sponge.

 Pens that aren’t yours

 Although many people use their phone or computer to take notes and write lists, sometimes you just need to borrow a pen.
 That’s fine, but wash your hands after using it.
 The average office pen has ten times the germs of the average office toilet seat, at about 200 bacteria per square inch, according to the Wall Street Journal.
 If that doesn’t gross you out consider that many people like to chew or gnaw on pen caps.
 Yuck!
-This is what can happen if you don’t wash your hands.
+Pens are one of these 12 things you’re sharing that germ experts probably wouldn’t.

 Soap dispensers or pumps